MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2024/install-ltsc-preview.md

 #### Apps installed

-Microsoft Office LTSC Professional Plus 2024 Preview includes Access, Excel, OneNote, Outlook, PowerPoint, and Word.
+Microsoft Office LTSC 2024 for commercial Preview includes Access, Excel, OneNote, Outlook, PowerPoint, and Word.
+Skype for Business is included but only as an optional installation during setup.
 You can control which are apps are installed, for example by using the [ExcludeApp element](../office-deployment-tool-configuration-options.md#excludeapp-element).

 #### Internet connectivity

-After you download the installation files, internet connectivity isn’t required to install Office LTSC 2024.
+After you download the installation files, internet connectivity isn’t required to install Office LTSC 2024 for commercial Preview.
 Internet connectivity is required if you're using MAK activation, but not for KMS activation.
 After activation, internet connectivity isn't required to use the preview products.

 ## Install Office LTSC Preview by using the Office Deployment Tool